 The scheme is to attract, retain and reward high-performing management.
-Company management is eligible to participate in the scheme only if the Company achieves an overall performance rating of three and if a manager achieves a minimum individual performance rating of 3.5.
+Company management is eligible to participate in the LTI scheme only if the minimum Company score of 3 has been met and if a manager achieves a minimum individual performance rating of 3.5.

-The scheme vests over a period of three years and payments have a lag time of three years.
-Out of the total of R133 million, R31 million will be paid in the 2021 financial year, R54 million will be paid in the 2022 financial year and the balance of R48 million will be paid in 2023.
+The LTI scheme vests over a period of three years and payments have a lag time of three years.
+Out of the total LTI of R83 million, R46 million will be paid in the 2022 financial year, R25 million will be paid in the 2023 financial year and the balance of R12 million will be paid in 2024.